 - 1. An alarm, both visual and audible, activated when the depth of water at the sensor reaches the pre-alarm level in the space being monitored.
-The indication should identify the space. - 2.
-An alarm, both visual and audible, activated when the level of water at the sensor reaches the main alarm level, indicating increasing water level in a cargo hold.
+The indication should identify the space. - An alarm, both visual and audible, activated when the level of water at the sensor reaches the main alarm level, indicating increasing water level in a cargo hold.
 The indication should identify the space and the audible alarm should not be the same as that for the pre-alarm level.

-For compartments other than cargo holds:
+For ballast tanks and other spaces excluding cargo holds: